New England Could Get Hit With A ‘Potentially Historic’ Snowstorm This Weekend

 The snow and rain will likely continue through Saturday and Sunday.

-If the snow falls as predicted and the temperatures drop, it could set more than 50 record lows across the area, with temps anywhere from 10-20 degrees below the average for this time of year.
-For cities like New York City, it could mean that it will be colder on Saturday than it was on Christmas Day.
+If the snow falls as predicted and the temperatures drop, it could set more than 50 record lows across the area, with temps falling to anywhere from 10-20 degrees below the average for this time of year.
+For cities like New York, it could mean it will be colder on Saturday than it was on Christmas Day.
 Some areas of New England could be colder than Fairbanks, Alaska this weekend.

 It hasn’t been this cold since May 1978, when temps in New York City dropped to the 30s.

-The northeast isn’t the only area that is expected to be hit by the winter-like conditions.
-Parts of the Deep South will see cooler than average temperatures.
+The northeast isn’t the only area expected to be hit by the winter-like conditions.
+Parts of the Deep South will see cooler-than-average temperatures as well.

 The extreme shift comes as a result of an unusually cold air mass moving down from Canada, making the northeastern United States feel more like March than May.
-It’s an extreme shift from the balmy temps that many parts of the region saw this past week.
+It’s an extreme shift from the balmy temps many parts of the region saw this past week.
 New York City, for instance, hit 80 degrees on Sunday.
 By Saturday, the high there is expected to be 50 degrees.

 Meanwhile, on the other side of the country, parts of the west will see unusual highs.
-Phoenix, Arizona, Los Angeles, California, and Las Vegas, Nevada are all under heat watches.
+Phoenix, Los Angeles, and Las Vegas are all under heat watches.

-Portland, Oregon, which typically sees temperatures in the high 60s is expected to hit the high 80s on Saturday.
+Portland, Oregon — which typically sees temperatures in the high 60s this time of year — is expected to hit the high 80s on Saturday.

 A plume of above average temperatures will impact the western U.S. along a coastal trough as below average temperatures fill in behind a cold front in the Midwest and east this weekend. pic.twitter.com/WVPRODgary